Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Negotiate repayments.
-You may be able to negotiate your repayments if you’re facing financial hardships or emergencies.
+You may be able to negotiate your repayments if you’re facing financial hardship or an emergency.

-- Secured.
-Because the loan is secured with your property, lenders are more likely to offer a better APR.
+- Lower APR.
+Because the loan is secured with your property, lenders are more likely to offer a low APR.

-- Pre-qualification.
-You can get pre-qualified and go house shopping with a pretty clear picture of what you’ll be paying every month.
+- Prequalification.
+You can get prequalified and go house shopping with a clear picture of what you’ll be paying every month.

 - Tax advantages.
-You can deduct your interest, mortgage points and your real estate taxes to reduce your taxable income.
+You can deduct your interest, mortgage points and your real estate taxes from your yearly income tax calculations.

 What are the drawbacks of personal loans and mortgages?

 - Foreclosure.
-If you fail to make payments and default on your mortgage, your lose your home in foreclosure.
+If you fail to make payments and default on your mortgage, you may face foreclosure and lose your home.

 - Amount paid.
 Despite low interest rates, mortgage loan amounts tend to be very large.
 This means that by the end of your repayment period, you’ll likely have paid tens of thousands of dollars in interest alone.

 - Payment fluctuations.
-With an ARM, the payments you make can fluctuate drastically with the market.
+With an ARM, the payments you make can fluctuate drastically depending on the market.

 Which borrowing option is better suited for me?

-Buying a home outright on $100,000 or less is nearly impossible in larger cities.
 However, if you’re looking to fill that new home with some furniture, a personal loan is an option to consider.
-Personal loans can be used for many purposes, which make them useful when it comes to home improvements or other big purchases.
+Personal loans can be used for many purposes, which makes them useful when it comes to home improvements or other big purchases.

-With many mortgage lenders, you won't be able to use a personal loan for your down payment.
-Many mortgage lenders will ask for proof that you have the funds available to pay for your down payment.
-If you have no existing debt, some lenders may allow you to use a personal loan and consider it in your debt-to-income ratio when considering your pre-qualification application.
+Generally, you won't be able to use a personal loan as a down payment because lenders will ask for proof that you have the funds available to pay yourself.
+However, if you have no existing debt, some lenders may allow you to use a personal loan and consider it in your debt-to-income ratio when reviewing your application.